Healthy teeth and good oral hygiene come hand-in-hand, and both are important for everyone regardless of age – even in infants and young kids.

 Flossing is also advised to prevent tooth decay in-between teeth.

-Professional Oral Surgeon San Marcos Health Care:
+Professional Oral Surgeon San Diego Health Care:

 Aside from at-home care, you should also take your kid to the dentist regularly.
 As soon as the first baby tooth erupts or at age 1 – whichever comes first.